bbauska/JS-svg/README.md

 noiseValue = Gen.map(noiseValue, -1, 1, 0, 100, false);
 </pre>

-Once you've done this, you should see some color injected into our matrix (as per Figure 5-3).
-Enough we hope to get an appreciative nod from Neo.
+<p>Once you've done this, you should see some color injected into our
+matrix (as per Figure 5-3).
+Enough we hope to get an appreciative nod from Neo.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 38.
 That chunk of the matrix that tastes like chicken (129) ~~~~~~~~~~~~~~~~-->
 <img class="displayed"